HackVerse/blog/_posts/2021-12-06-hackverse-behind-the-scenes.md

 ## The way HackVerse was pulled off is certainly something to be very proud of, but behind every success story lies a great deal of effort.
 Let's take a quick trip behind the scenes to peek at some of the challenges the team had to overcome.

-"We did bring up a lot of companies for the marketing team with the help of my contacts, but really couldn't turn them up into potential sponsors.
-The companies which we approached, were not ready for sponsoring as they were hit by the pandemic too."
+"We did bring up a lot of companies for the marketing team with the help of my contacts, but really couldn't turn them into potential sponsors.
+The companies which we approached, were not ready to sponsor as they were hit by the pandemic too."
 -Laksh Sadhwani, Student Relations Team

 "Typical shortcomings of an online event, everything is done in front of a computer, which drains out people, resulting in less casual interactions with everyone.
 However convenient it may be, organizing an online event can never come close to an offline event, where you talk to people (organizers, participants, caretakers, vendors, guests etc.), and not usernames/phone numbers."
 -Nishant Kumar, Operations Head, SR Head

-"One difficulty is, even after finalizing the theme, making the design and art style/asthetic of the materials we make uniform.
+"One difficulty is, even after finalizing the theme, making the design and art style/aesthetic of the materials we make uniform.
 As there will be multiple people working on the designs, finding the right balance of maintaining restrictions/templates while giving creative freedom to get the best outcome.
-For online event, we did use a lot of new platforms for our events and publicity as well so, trying to maximize our presence through custom design like having our custom theme based banners on webinars, appropriate versions of our logos in different places could be a challenge."
+For online event, we did use a lot of new platforms for our events and publicity as well so, trying to maximize our presence through custom design like having our custom theme based banners on webinars, appropriate versions of our logos in different places was a challenge."
 -Aditya Gourishetty, Media Head

-"We had a lot of challenges, the biggest one was to connect with the team, keep everyone in loop and organize the event online.Since the event was not offline, we did not have a lot of physical logistics to plan for, but this also came with a cost of not having good marketing points.
+"We had a lot of challenges, the biggest one was to connect with the team, keep everyone in the loop and organize the event online.Since the event was not offline, we did not have a lot of physical logistics to plan for, but this also came with a cost of not having good marketing points.
 We had to improvise to attract sponsors."
 -K Rahul Reddy, Lead Organizer

 "One of the biggest challenges is student engagement.
-Our mission was to empower student developers and support the existing community across India by providing them a common platform.
+Our mission was to empower student developers and support the existing community across India by providing them with a common platform.
 Online interaction has made it difficult although we've done the best we can, thanks to all the creative ideas and effort put in by the team."
 -Madhumitha Nara, Lead Organizer

 "Good experience, sadly it was online.
 Working with a team of people you haven't met before is difficult.
 Faced issues in getting judges and speakers for the event.
 Verification of project was a bit difficult and so was judging.
 Keeping people engaged was an issue online compared to offline."